Hereditary angioedema: Types

 There are three types of hereditary angioedema (HAE).
 HAE types I and II are both caused by a deficiency of complement C1-inhibitor (C1-INH), a plasma protein that is an important inhibitor of several serine proteases, specially of the complement system and the contact activation/kallikrein-kinin pathway, but also the fibrinolytic system.

-In HAE type I, there is a quantitative C1-inhibitor deficiency, antigenic as well as functional C1-inhibitor levels in plasma are decreased.
+In HAE type I, there is a quantitative C1-inhibitor deficiency; antigenic as well as functional C1-inhibitor levels in plasma are decreased.
 This type accounts for approximately 85% of HAE cases with C1-inhibitor deficiency.

 In HAE type II, there is a qualitative deficiency, with normal - sometimes even elevated - C1-inhibitor protein levels, but decreased functional C1-inhibitor measurements.
 This type is seen in approximately 15% of HAE cases with C1-inhibitor deficiency.

-C1-inhibitor deficiency is caused by mutations of the SERPING1 gene, the gene encoding complement C1-inhibitor.
+Mutations of the SERPING1 gene, the gene encoding complement C1-inhibitor, cause C1-inhibitor deficiency.
 More than 700 different mutations have been described.
 The SERPING1 gene shows a considerable tendency for de novo mutations.
 As a result, it is not uncommon to observe patients with primary recurrent angioedema attacks and C1-inhibitor deficiency where both parents are unaffected.

 Another type of hereditary angioedema, originally named HAE type III, has been observed.
 In contrast to HAE types I and II, this type of the disease is characterized by normal C1-inhibitor measurements.
 Thus, the term "hereditary angioedema with normal C1-inhibitor" is now generally used for this HAE type.
-Normal C1 inhibitor level hereditary angioedema is thought to involve various mutations that increased bradykinin activity and cause a decreased threshold for activation of the plasma contact system thus leading to the symptoms of angioedema.
+Normal C1 inhibitor level hereditary angioedema is thought to involve various mutations that increase bradykinin activity and lower the threshold for activation of the plasma contact system, thus leading to angioedema symptoms.